mjakuipers/TULIP-DevBoard/README.md

 - XOSX_BS4X.MOD      4-bank version of CCD OSX for HP41C/CV systems (plugs in any lower port Page)
 - LIBRARY4-MAXX.MOD  2-bank switching version of Library4.
 Must be plugged in Page 4 for HP41C/CV systems
                      the system MUST support bankswitching in Page 4.
 Is supported in TULIP from firmware 0.95!

+VERSION 0.96 BETA, December 2025
+-   Added rudimentary power management.
+The RP2350 CPU clock is now 150MHz when USB power is connected and switches to 75MHz when powered by the HP41.
+This reduces the TULIP power consumption from ~20mA to ~14mA Switchover is fully automatic and keeps the UART and SPI clocks at the same speed The TULIP will still be running at all times, further power management to be implemented Modified the PIO state machines running at 12.5MHz to have a shorter delay to support 2* speedup calculators
+-   Peripheral clock speed is increased to 150 MHz, this allows the FRAM SPI speed to be increased to 40MHZ This speed helps implementing handling of the READ instructions as 16 registers can now be cached with an HP41 SYNC-SYNC cycle
+-   Fixed an issue when plugging an embedded ROM fails to save the emulation status to FRAM
+-   Partial implemented the FRAM File System, this is not yet used
+-   Implemented Wand emulation and the commands wand and w, updated documentation Wand emulation is enabled when plugging the Wand MOD file

 VERSION 0.95 BETA 3, November 2025
 -   Added Page 4 bankswitching to support Library4 in HP41C/CV/MAXX machines